matrixfox/jekyll-theme-bootstrap/README.md

 [![Build Status](https://travis-ci.org/matrixfox/jekyll-theme-bootstrap.svg?branch=master)](https://travis-ci.org/matrixfox/jekyll-theme-bootstrap) [![Gem Version](https://badge.fury.io/rb/jekyll-theme-bootstrap.svg)](https://badge.fury.io/rb/jekyll-theme-bootstrap)

-This Bootstrap theme is made for Jekyll.
-You can use the default template or make your own.
+Jekyll Bootstrap Theme is the best of both worlds.
+Combing the power of Jekyll with Bootstrap.
+You may use the default template, or make your own.

 ## Usage